pagidas/ports-and-adapters-demo/README.md

 - **_driving_** or **_primary_** adapter.
   - exposes card-wallet's capabilities in HTTP.
 - **_driven_** or **_secondary_** adapter.
-  - domain is stored and queries in a NoSQL MongoDb fashion.
+  - domain is stored and queried in a NoSQL MongoDb fashion.

 The "inside" world is abstract from any technology, and the "outside" world only maps technology in terms of business implemented "inside".
 This isolation is the benefit of this architecture.